teocicciari/Retro-Chess/README.md

-# chessprogram
+# Retro chess

-This is a chess program completely written in C Programming Language (C99 standard).
-It is without GUI, so it can be played on linux terminal.
+This is a chess program completely written from the ground in C Programming Language to be played on linux terminal.

 I began to write it to strengthen my knowledge adquired in the course *Algorithms and data structures II* of my carrer, and it was improved together with my skills.